Waverly Hills Sanatorium: Original sanatorium

-In the early 1900s, Jefferson County was severely stricken with an outbreak of tuberculosis.
-There were many tuberculosis cases in Louisville at the time because of all the wetlands along the Ohio River, which were perfect for the tuberculosis bacteria.
-To try to contain the disease, a two-story wooden sanatorium was opened which consisted of an administrative/main building and two open air pavilions, each housing 20 patients, for the treatment of "early cases".
+In the early 20th century, Louisville had one of the highest tuberculosis death rates in the United States, with the city's location in the Ohio Valley and limited airflow considering attributing factors.
+In an effort to contain the disease, a two-story wooden sanatorium was constructed with and administrative building and two open-air pavilions, each housing 20 patients.

-In the early part of 1911, the city of Louisville began to make preparations to build a new Louisville City Hospital, and the hospital commissioners decided in their plans that there would be no provision made in the new City Hospital for the admission of pulmonary tuberculosis, and the Board of Tuberculosis Hospital was given $25,000 to erect a hospital for the care of advanced cases of pulmonary tuberculosis.
+Artificial pneumothorax, a procedure in which the lung is deliberately collapsed, allowing it to rest, was among one of the many treatments among patients at Waverly Hills.

 On August 31, 1912, all tuberculosis patients from the City Hospital were relocated to temporary quarters in tents on the grounds of Waverly Hills pending the completion of a hospital for advanced cases.
 In December 1912, a hospital for advanced cases opened for the treatment of another 40 patients.

 In 1914, a children's pavilion added another 50 beds making the known "capacity" around 130 patients.
 The children's pavilion was not only for sick children but also for the children of tuberculosis patients who could not be cared for properly otherwise.
 This report also mentions that the goal was to add a new building each year to continually grow so there may have even been more beds available than specifically listed.

 Building of a durable facility and later closing of the sanatorium

+The Sanatorium's design reflected contemporary tuberculosis treatment practices that emphasized fresh air and a rural environment.
+Its extensive porches allowed patients to spend time outdoors during their treatments.

 Due to constant need for repairs on the wooden structures, need for a more durable structure, as well as need for more beds so that people would not be turned away due to lack of space, construction of a five-story building that could hold more than 400 patients began in March 1924.
-The new building opened on October 17, 1926, but after the introduction of streptomycin in 1943, the number of tuberculosis cases gradually lowered until there was no longer need for such a large hospital.
-The remaining patients were sent to Hazelwood Sanatorium in Louisville.
-Waverly Hills closed in June 1961.
+The new building opened on October 17, 1926.

+In the summer of 1926, Esther Maxwell Barrens became the first Black nurse hired at Waverly Hills.
+Waverly Hills operated segregated facilities for black and white patients.
+Black patients were housed separately from patients in the main sanitorium.

+The new facility functioned as a largely self-contained community.
+Its grounds included laundry and water-treatment facilities, a slaughterhouse, vegetable gardens and a post office.
+A dormitory was constructed on the grounds to house nurses employed at the sanatorium.